Piece by Piece (song): Composition

 One of the five songs she had written for her seventh studio album, Clarkson co-wrote "Piece by Piece" with frequent collaborator Greg Kurstin, who produced the track.
 Clarkson has said about writing the song: A lot of the reasons why I wrote "Piece by Piece" was I guess I didn't realize the gravity of the situation until I had a child of my own, and until I experienced love like I do with Brandon (Blackstock) on the daily basis.
 I guess you don't realize something is missing until you feel it.
 I can't imagine walking away from my little girl.
 I can't imagine not having that love anymore.
 I didn't know it was missing because I never had it.
 It was a revelation and that's why I wrote that song.
 I think a lot of people go through that.

-The song is a midtempo melancholic pop number with Sunshine pop and Folk-pop influences.

-Lyrically the song is about restoring someone's faith in love and family relationships.
+Lyrically, the song is a midtempo pop number about restoring someone's faith in love and family relationships.
 The song starts with a woman's recollection of her father abandoning his family; by the chorus, she finds a new man in her life, whom she describes as someone who, "piece by piece", had restored her "faith that a man can be kind and a father could stay".
 Written in a first-person narrative, Clarkson introspectively co-wrote the song to her father, whose abandonment of his family when she was six years old was utilized as a juxtaposition in contrast to her husband's unconditional love to her and their daughter, whom they had both promised in the song to never leave behind.

 Clarkson pegged "Piece by Piece" as a follow-up song to her 2004 track "Because of You" and the album's "most personal" record, saying that "once you've worked through that and you find love and the kind of happiness you hoped for but didn't really know was possible.
 It's a happy song.
 And it has a happy ending, unlike 'Because of You'".
 She revealed that she was inspired to write it after a discussion with her sister about their relationships with their respective families.
 She remarked, "I was talking to my sister on the phone about how sometimes girls with daddy issues don't find men like that!".
 Clarkson also noted how their husbands were so supportive and loving in stark contrast to the cliché about people with "abandonment issues" dating "losers".
 She also said that "Piece by Piece" is a positive song, despite its somber resonance, and that she's still grateful to her father for making her want to be much more present in her family.
 Sonically, Jon Pareles of The New York Times compared it to the anthems recorded by U2.
 While Marissa Muller of CBS Radio described its sound as having a stadium feel with big drums.